Louis G. Gregory Bahá’í Institute

 The Louis G. Gregory Bahá’í Institute is training center owned by the Bahá’ís of the United States and managed by the Regional Baha’i Council for the Southeastern States.
 It has a long history of more than 50 years of dedication to building unity.

-The South Carolina Bahá’í Winter School, Exploring our Path of Service In the Nine-Year Plan, will take place December 28-30, 2023 at the Louis Gregory Bahá’í Institute.
+The South Carolina Bahá’í Winter School, Advancing Together Toward Unity, will take place December 27, 2024 – December 29, 2024 at the Louis Gregory Bahá’í Institute.

 The LGBI Campus